sio/gitlab-runners-fleet/NOTES.md

   host without virtualization support (qemu without kvm is painfully slow), hence we use a bespoke script which relies on qemu-nbd and chroot.
   This still requires root access to the build host.
+- mkosi seems nice, but it can only build from scratch via debootstrap.
+  Upstream Debian images are rather good, there is no need to redo the work of Debian Cloud Team

 ## Bringup sequence